SIDLAD/SIDLAD/README.md

 - 👋 Hi, I’m @SIDLAD
-- 👀 I’m interested in basketball, football, table tennis, karate, and chess
+- 👀 I’m interested in Basketball and Competitive Coding
 - 🌱 I’m currently learning Computer Science at BITS PILANI
-- 💞️ I’m looking to collaborate on (projects)?
+- 💞️ I’m looking to collaborate on AI/ML projects.
-- 📫 How to reach me: insta handle - sidlad_03
+- 📫 How to reach me: instagram handle - sidlad_03

 <!---
 SIDLAD/SIDLAD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.